BAYhomegoods/bay-website/faq.md

 ---
 title: FAQ
 headline: Behold our FAQ
-introduction: All right, friends.
-Let’s do this.
-This section will cover basic, frequently asked questions for e-commerce merchants.
+introduction: Thanks for coming and looking at our website.
+This section will cover basic, frequently asked questions.
+If you have any questions not covered in this please contact us at support@bayhomegoods.com
 questions:
-- question: How long does shipping take?
+- question: How soon can I get my products?
   answer: |-
-    Now that’s a frequent one all right, ain’t it?
-Your answer to this should *manage customer expectations*.
-Just like [a good checkout flow](http://bit.ly/2YCN3iG) should.
-Tell them the truth:
+    We will try to get our product to you as soon as you would like.
+We request two days notice in case we are out of town or have something going on that doesn't allow us to deliver right away.

-      - US shipping will take between 3 to 5 business days.
+      - With baked goods we request two days notice.
-      - International shipping will take between 5 and 10 business days.
+      - We try to deliver baked items within one day of cooking to keep as fresh as possible.
-      - Mars shipping will be automatically redirected to Elon Musk’s Twitter account.
+      - For fun (non-cooked) items we will try to ship out as soon as possible.
+Expect at least three days for item to get to you.
 - question: How do refunds and returns work?
   answer: |-
     It happens.
 Even the most beautiful of plants will disappoint *someone*.
 Again, tell it like it is: